 The Battle of Mărăști took place in 1917.
 Jul 22–Aug 1, 1917.

-Who won the Battle of Mărăști?
+What was the outcome of the Battle of Mărăști?

 The Romania were victorious against the Austria-Hungary.